-I wrote a post yesterday about time and this morning I'm trying to figure out where it's gone.
-It seems like it was only yesterday I was getting ready for the Memorial Day Parade in my home town of Painesville, Ohio.
-Being in the marching band, and our uniforms being 100% wool, all we wanted was a chilly late May day.
+I feel like it was only yesterday I was getting ready for the Memorial Day Parade in my hometown of Painesville, Ohio.
+Being in the marching band, and our uniforms being 100% wool, all we wanted was a cold late May day.
 I'm not sure any of us really understood the meaning of Memorial Day, other than it signified the start of summer!
+And things haven't changed very much.
+It seems the real meaning of the holiday is a little lost.

 Here's a short history lesson from Wikipedia...